pivovarit/parallel-collectors/README.md

 # Parallel Collection Processing

 ## Rationale

-Stream API is great for collection processing especially if that involves performing CPU-intensive in parallel:
+Stream API is a great tool for collection processing especially if that involves parallelizing CPU-intensive tasks, for example:

     public static void parallelSetAll(int[] array, IntUnaryOperator generator) {
         Objects.requireNonNull(generator);
         IntStream.range(0, array.length).parallel().forEach(i -> { array[i] = generator.applyAsInt(i); });
     }

-However, all tasks are executed on a shared ForkJoinPool instance, which is not dedicated for running blocking operations.
+It's possible because all tasks managed by parallel Streams are executed on a shared `ForkJoinPool` instance which was designed for handling this kind of CPU-intensive jobs.
+Unfortunately, it's not the best choice for blocking operations - those could easily saturate the common pool.

+The standard way of dealing with the problem is to create a separate thread pool for IO-bound tasks and run them there exclusively.
-Moreover, there's no option to isolate these and run on a custom thread pool, which restricts the applicability of parallelized Streams.
+Unfortunately, Stream API supports only the common `ForkJoinPool` which restricts effectively the applicability of parallelized Streams to CPU-bound jobs.

 ## Basic API